āYou have to act as if it were possible to radically transform the world. And you have to do it all the time.ā

 A Place of Her Own: An Arts-based Healing & Transformational Series of Workshops & Art Exhibitions

-Ber-Henda Williams, Soul Coach and Facilitator for Transformational Women Leaders & Culture Shift(her) + Cultural Curator
+Ber-Henda Williams, Soul Coach and Facilitator for Transformational Women Leaders, Culture Shift(her) + Multi-disciplinary Artist/Curator

 Calvin Niles, Communication Coach & Mindful Storyteller